Table of Contents

 Making Decisions about Your Body

 Continuously track the effects the supplements have on your body, both positive and negative.
-Be aware of any serious side effects and stop taking the supplements if you experience serious reactions.
+Be aware of any severe side effects and stop taking the supplements if you experience severe reactions.
 When in doubt, seek medical advice.

 The final step in understanding supplements and fitness is understanding why you want to reach the fitness goals you set for yourself.
 Why do you want to make a physical change?
 Is it a positive reason?
 Is it for yourself?
 Do you need to make any lifestyle changes to help you reach that goal?